Thirumathi Oru Vegumathi: Plot

 Nadhini, unhappy and angry, packs her bag and returns to her father's house the next day.
-When she arrives, Naadhamuni acts as if he is having an affair with the servant maid Aandaal, in order to irritate Nandhini and make her return.
+When she arrives, Naadhamuni acts as if he is having an affair with the maidservant Aandaal, in order to irritate Nandhini and make her return.
 Nandhini falls for the trap, and returns to Krishnan's house.
 While Nandhini and Krishnan regularly fight at home, Balaraman tries to complain to government officials about Sathyamoorthy's corrupt practices.
 Sathyamoorthy decides to take revenge on Balaraman, by brainwashing Karpagam and Rajeswari, unbeknownst to Balaraman.
 Due to Karpagam's insistence, Balaraman hesitantly asks Uma about the documents she asked Balaraman and Krishnan to sign.
 Uma and Namachivayam are heart-broken and tell Balaraman that the documents are none other than the property transfer to Balaraman and Krishnan's names.
 Uma also gives the rent money accumulated over the last ten years, to her brothers.
 Balaraman feels ashamed and humbled.
 Krishnan decides not to use any of that money, as he respects his sister and her husband more.
 One day Krishnan decides to start a business, and Nandhini shows interest in helping him, and they slowly sort out their differences.
 Despite Nandhini coming from a wealthy background, they do not want to take Naadhamuni's help for the business.